 In order to capture overflow conditions to ensure adequate overflow around the Tubes during the high-magnitude, less frequent storm events, a 2D Area was created encircling the River Des Peres reach downstream boundary.
-The 2D Area was extended downstream far enough to ensure that normal channel flow conditions developed before the 2D Area boundary condition outfall.
+The 2D Area was extended downstream far enough to ensure that water surface differences would be negligible at the boundary outlet.